opentdf/otdfctl/docs/man/encrypt/_index.md

 ## NanoTDF

-NanoTDF is a lightweight TDF format that is more performant and has a smaller footprint than TDF3.
+NanoTDF is a lightweight TDF format that is more performant and has a smaller footprint than ZTDF.
 NanoTDF does not support structured manifests or large payloads.

 ```shell